CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Part 1 - Basics.md

 ## Introduction
 **Astrology**, which is a method of divination by observing the stars, can be a very important part of worldbuilding.
 The basis of astrology is *Spherical Astronomy*, the science of observing the sky.
-This post will serve as a guide to spherical astronomy for the worldbuilder.
+This post will serve as a guide to spherical astronomy for the worldbuilder, and will start from the basics and build up to a complete ephemeris.

 # Part 1.
 The Basics
 Before we can start calculating the locations of stars and planets, we must get ourselves familiar with the bases of all our calculations.